Federal Injured Spouse Allocation

 Historical Past-Year Versions of Federal Form 8379

-We have a total of four past-year versions of Form 8379 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 8379 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8379 (Rev. November 2016)